-Privileging Available Evidence It is a mistake to assume that evidence that we currently have is more acceptable or more sufficient than evidence that we might collect.
-It might be that our current evidence is the best we can get.
-But we will not know this until we try to collect more.
-Crucially, even if we have excellent reason to rest content with the evidence we have, we should always keep an open mind that we might uncover new evidence that will over-ride or undermine the evidence we now have.
+Privileging Available Evidence.
+It is a mistake to assume that evidence that we currently have is better than evidence that we might collect.
+This is a mistake because if we were to collect more evidence we might discover some that undermines or overrides the evidence that we have.
+It might be that our current evidence is the best we can get, but we will not know this until we try to collect more.
+Crucially, even if we have excellent reason to rest content with the evidence we have, we should always keep an open mind that we might uncover new evidence that will override or undermine the evidence we now have.